GRG2/cell-line-engineering/Format_RevisedREADME.md

 # Cell Line Engineering README

-Disclaimer: This program is distributed in the hope that it will be useful,

-but WITHOUT ANY WARRANTY that it will perform flawlessly or be fit for a particular purpose.
+Disclaimer: This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY that it will perform flawlessly or be fit for a particular purpose.
 The use or mention by NIST of commercial products does not imply endorsement or indication that they are the only, or best, products.

-## Purpose of this repository program
+## Purpose of this program

 This program allows collection of information about gene editing operations and activities performed on transfected cells.
 It allows